My Night at Maud's: Reception

+Critical response

 When the film was released in France in 1969, it received mixed reviews.
 Guy Teisseire of L'Aurore wrote that "the best compliment we can pay Éric Rohmer is to have done with My Night at Mauds a talking film.
 I mean the opposite of a talkative film where the text would be used to fill the gaps: that is to say, a work in which eloquent silences are felt as lack of understanding about both is constant".
 Claude Garson of L'Aurore said that "we do not underestimate the ambition of such a work, but we say right away that film, with its own laws, does not lend itself to such a subject.
 The theater, or the conference would have better served the purpose of the authors, because such controversies have nothing photogenic, apart from the presence of the beautiful Françoise Fabian and that very good actor Jean-Louis Trintignant".
-Henry Chapier of Combat called it "a bit stiff and intellectual".
+Henry Chapier of Combat called the film "a bit stiff and intellectual".
 Jean Rochereau of La Croix called it "a masterpiece ... whose superb insolence toward everyone excites me and fills me".
 Jean de Baroncelli of Le Monde wrote that "it is a work that demands from the viewer a minimum of attention and complicity.
 We find ourselves on the fringes of worries and obsessions of the time: its commitment goes beyond the everyday.
 Yet this is, in our view, worth the price. ...
 We are grateful to Eric Rohmer for his haughty, if a little outdated, austerity.
 The interpretation is brilliant".
-Penelope Houston wrote that "this is a calm, gravely ironic, finely balanced film, an exceptionally graceful bit of screen architecture whose elegant proportioning is the more alluring because its symmetry doesn't instantly hit the eye".

-It was Rohmer's first successful film both commercially and critically.
-It was screened and highly praised at the 1969 Cannes Film Festival, and later won the Prix Max Ophüls in France.
+Penelope Houston wrote that "this is a calm, gravely ironic, finely balanced film, an exceptionally graceful bit of screen architecture whose elegant proportioning is the more alluring because its symmetry doesn't instantly hit the eye".My Night at Maud's was Rohmer's first successful film, both commercially and critically.
+It was screened and highly praised at the 1969 Cannes Film Festival.
 It was released in the US and praised by critics there as well.
 James Monaco said that "here, for the first time the focus is clearly set on the ethical and existential question of choice.
 If it isn't clear within Maud who actually is making the wager and whether or not they win or lose, that only enlarges the idea of "le pari" ("the bet") into the encompassing metaphor that Rohmer wants for the entire series".
-Its arthouse theater release in the US was so successful that it got a wider release in regular theaters.
+The film's arthouse theater release in the US was so successful that it got a wider release in regular theaters.

-Awards

-The film was nominated for the Academy Award for Best Foreign Language Film and Best Original Screenplay and was nominated for the Palme d'Or at the 1969 Cannes Film Festival.
-It won the 1969 Prix Méliès.